thatbeer/Nature_inspired/project01.1/README.md

 This repository contains implementations related to genetic algorithms for solving optimization problems and tracking the experiment for individual report for Nature-inspired class.

+## Experimental notebook

+### mut_exp.ipynb
+- the notebook is used to run experiment to understand and get the insight of how each mutation operator affect the model performance

+### co_exp.ipynb
+- the notebook is used to run experiment to understand and get the insight of how each crossover operator affect the model performance

+### params_exp.ipynb
+- the notebook is used to run experiment to understand and the insight of how different parameters affect the model performance.

+### performance_exp.ipynb
+- the notebook is also used to run experiemnt to understand how diffrent parameters affect the model performance with utilize function to run experiment and visualize the illustration.

 ## File Overview and Function Descriptions

 ### ./run.py